kuasha420/oc-z490-ud-hackintosh/README.md

 Opencore Bootloader EFI and config.plist file with all required Drivers and Kexts for Gigabyte Z490 UD.
 (Tested With i5-10600).

+$$ NOTE: Current 'master' branch is only tested on macOS 11 Big Sur $$

 ## Included Software

 | Library        | Version |